Valer100/Files-and-Folders-on-Taskbar/README.md

 Click [here](https://github.com/Valer100/Files-and-Folders-on-Taskbar/releases/latest) to download the latest version.
 You can download either the portable or the installer version.

 > [!WARNING]
-> At the moment, the binaries from Releases were built only for 64 bit Windows.
+> At the moment, the binaries from Releases tab were built only for 64 bit Windows.
 They will not work on 32 bit Windows.

 ## 📜 License
 [MIT](https://github.com/Valer100/Files-and-Folders-on-Taskbar/blob/main/LICENSE)